Laboratory Proofs: Terrestrial Validation of the Extra Dimension

 where $v_0 = 246$ GeV is the standard electroweak VEV and $\eta = \xi \alpha $ is the effective Higgs-Radion mixing coefficient.
 The negative exponent ensures the perturbation is localized at the boundary and decays to zero at infinity (a positive exponent would cause unphysical mass divergence).
 Since quark masses inside the neutron are $m_q = y_q v/\sqrt{2}$ (Yukawa couplings $\times$ Higgs VEV), the neutron’s effective mass is spatially modulated near the extra-dimensional boundary.

-Step 5 — Robin parameter as observable.
+Step 5 — In principle, a shifted transition frequency.
 This mass variation shifts the transition frequencies between quantum gravitational bound states.
-Experimentalists analyzing the data with standard Newtonian gravity and constant particle masses absorb this 5D Higgs resonance into the only available fitting parameter: the Robin boundary condition $\lambda$.
-The Robin anomaly is the direct experimental trace of the Higgs-Radion scalar resonance at 0.2 μm.
+Were the effect large enough, experimentalists analyzing the data with standard Newtonian gravity and constant particle masses would absorb this 5D Higgs perturbation into the Robin boundary parameter $\lambda$.
+As shown quantitatively below, however, the predicted effect is far too small to register — it is a geometric consistency feature, not a detectable signature.

 2. The 5D Geometric Bypass: Non-Demolition Quantum State Readout